Skip to main content

 For those days when you don’t know what you feel like, Fortitude Valley is the place to go!

-With an array of eateries scattered across Brunswick Street and Chinatown Malls and the diverse laneways, let your cravings guide you.
+Brunswick Street, Chinatown Malls, and nearby laneways offer countless eateries.
+Let your cravings guide the way.
 Choose from Biang Biang Fresh Noodles, Thai at Short Grain, or Colombian at La Arepa Brava.

-Keep an eye out for the Art Deco-inspired light installation, You Are My Sunshine in Beirne Lane.
-Commissioned by Council, it pays homage to the heritage buildings that once lined Fortitude Valley streets.
+Keep an eye out for the Art Deco-inspired You Are My Sunshine light installation in Beirne Lane.
+It celebrates Fortitude Valley’s past.

 Find more inspiration on the My Valley website.